-The recordings were performed in an anechoic chamber of the Department of Electroacoustics of the Faculty of EE and Computing of the University of Zagreb.
-The background noise level measured inside the chamber was 19 dB(A) as measured by an integrating sound level meter (Brüel & Kjær type 2231).
+The recordings were performed in an anechoic chamber of the Department of Electroacoustics of the Faculty of Electrical Engineering and Computing of the University of Zagreb.
+The background noise level measured inside the chamber was 19 dB(A) as measured by an integrating sound level meter (Brüel & Kjœr 2231).

 The subjects were recorded one by one.
 Each was asked to perform one traditional song from each of the three styles.
-The songs were selected by the artistic director of the LADO Ensemble, who also chose the 'key' for each song.
+The songs were selected by the artistic director of the LADO Ensemble, who also chose the "key" for each song.
 The klapa style was represented by the song Zaspalo je siroče from Dalmatia, performed in G-major, the ojkanje style by the song Mi smo rekli zapivati ode from the Dalmatian hinterland, and the tarankanje style by the song Homo u kolo from Istria.
 Each singer performed each song three times, but only one performance of each song, namely the one that was judged best both by the singer himself and by the second author of the paper, was selected for acoustical analysis.
 The criteria were authenticity, stable vocal quality, and the singer's overall satisfaction with his performance.

-Each singer performed in a standing position and was instructed to keep a constant distance of 0.3 metres between his mouth and the microphone.
-The signal was recorded with a Behringer ECM 8000 omnidirectional microphone, and fed via a TOA D-4 microphone preamplifier to an AIWA HD-S200 digital tape recorder with a sample rate of 44.1 kHz.
+Each singer performed in a standing position and was instructed to keep a constant distance of 0.3 m between his mouth and the microphone.
+The signal was recorded with a Behringer ECM 8000 omnidirectional microphone and fed via a TOA D-4 microphone preamplifier to an AIWA HD-S200 digital tape recorder with a sample rate of 44.1 kHz.
+Electroglottographic data were obtained in a fourth (shorter) performance with a Laryngograph, but these data turned out to be unreliable because of large vertical larynx movements (especially in ojkanje) and are not included in this study.

 For each individual singer, the recording was preceded by a test recording in which the gain of the preamplifier was set to the optimal level for that singer.
-The gain was then kept constant for the three styles in order to make sure that the loudness levels of the styles could afterwards be compared for each singer, although the recordings were not calibrated for absolute sound pressure level (for the unexpectedly loud ojkanje performance by singer 2, the recording gain was decreased by 6 dB, which was later corrected by doubling the amplitude).
+The gain was then kept constant for the three styles in order to make sure that the sound levels of the styles could afterwards be compared for each singer, although the recordings were not calibrated for absolute sound pressure level (for the unexpectedly loud ojkanje performance by singer 2, the recording gain was decreased by 6 dB, which was later corrected by doubling the amplitude).

-The recording sessions thus yielded 12 performances of each of the three songs.
-The average durations of the songs turned out to be 57.16 seconds for klapa, 50.75 seconds for ojkanje, and 43.50 seconds for tarankanje.
+The recording sessions thus yielded 12 performances of each of the three songs.1 The average durations of the songs turned out to be 57.16 s for klapa, 50.75 s for ojkanje, and 43.50 s for tarankanje.

-C. Acoustic analysis: pitch-corrected LTAS
+C. Acoustic analysis: Pitch-corrected LTAS

-In order to obtain information on the average production (phonatory and articulatory) and average spectral properties (e.g. the presence or absence of a singer's formant) of the three styles, each of the 36 recordings was subjected to a long-term average spectrum (LTAS) analysis, performed with the phonetic analysis program PRAAT (Boersma and Weenink, 2004).
+The purpose of the recordings was to obtain information on the average and individual production (phonatory and articulatory) and spectral properties (e.g., the presence or absence of a singer's formant) of the three styles.
+To this end, each of the 36 recordings was subjected to a long-term average spectrum (LTAS) analysis, performed with the phonetic analysis program PRAAT (Boersma and Weenink, 2005).
 Every LTAS was computed with a bin width of 125 Hz and a frequency range of 0-4 kHz.
 However, a simple LTAS may show undesirable F0-related phenomena.
-As an example consider Figure 1, which shows the simple LTAS for tarankanje, pooled over all 12 singers.
+As an example consider Fig. 1, which shows the simple LTAS for tarankanje, pooled over all 12 singers.